 Citation: Bu, F., Mak, H. W., Bone, J. K., Gao, Q., Sonke, J., & Fancourt, D. (2023, February 23).
 Leisure engagement and self-perceptions of aging: Longitudinal analysis of concurrent and lagged relationships. https://doi.org/10.31234/osf.io/qzjvb

-Our findings indicate that physical and creative leisure activities may influence important aging metrics, help to reduce age-related decline in health, and keep older adults functionally independent for longer, potentially limiting increasing healthcare costs.
+Physical and creative activities may influence important aging metrics, reducing age-related decline and keeping older adults functionally independent for longer, potentially limiting increasing healthcare costs.

 Citation: Bone, J. K., Bu, F., Sonke, J., & Fancourt, D. (2023, January 12).
 Leisure engagement in older age is related to objective and subjective experiences of aging. https://doi.org/10.31234/osf.io/dh6f5